NhatNguyen2007/Web/README.md

 </h2>

-## Installation For This Project I used Xampp
+## Installation for this project we used Xampp

 1) Open PHPMyAdmin
 2) Import 'moviebook.sql' to your phpmyadmin